Honolulu Museum of Art

 The Honolulu Museum of Art (formerly the Honolulu Academy of Arts) is an art museum in Honolulu, Hawaiʻi.
 The museum is the largest of its kind in the state, and was founded in 1922 by Anna Rice Cooke.
-It has one of the largest single collections of Asian and Pan-Pacific art in the United States, and since its official opening on April 8, 1927, its collections have grown to more than 55,000 works of art.
+It has one of the largest collections of Asian and Pan-Pacific art in the United States, and since its official opening on April 8, 1927, its collections have grown to more than 55,000 works of art.

 Description

-The Honolulu Museum of Art was called "the finest small museum in the United States" by J. Carter Brown, director of the National Gallery of Art from 1969 to 1992.
+J. Carter Brown, director of the National Gallery of Art from 1969 to 1992, called the Honolulu Museum of Art "the finest small museum in the United States".
 In addition to an internationally renowned permanent collection, the museum houses innovative exhibitions, an art school, an independent art house theatre, a café, and a museum shop.
-In 2011, The Contemporary Museum gifted its assets and collection to the Honolulu Academy of Arts; in 2012, the combined museum changed its name to the Honolulu Museum of Art.
+In 2011, The Contemporary Museum gave its assets and collection to the Honolulu Academy of Arts; in 2012, the combined museum changed its name to the Honolulu Museum of Art.

 The museum is accredited by the American Alliance of Museums and is registered as a National and State Historical site.
-In 1990, the Honolulu Museum of Art School was opened to expand the program of studio art classes and workshops.
-In 2001, the Henry R. Luce Pavilion Complex opened with the Honolulu Museum of Art Café, Museum Shop, and Henry R. Luce Wing with 8000 sqft of gallery space.
+In 1990, the Honolulu Museum of Art School opened to expand the program of studio art classes and workshops.
+In 2001, the Henry R. Luce Pavilion Complex opened with the Honolulu Museum of Art Café, Museum Shop, and Henry R. Luce Wing, with 8000 sqft of gallery space.